bcaffo/MOOCtalk/briansDeansLecture/index.md

 - Quizzes, in video quizzes and peer assessment projects
 - Run monthly after initial rollout
 - All content open source
+- Toolbox, R Programming and Getting and Cleaning Data have all run (enrollments of 64k, 62, 34k resp)

 ---
 ## Platform choices